sentairanger/Camera-Robot/README.md

 ### Converting mjpg to mp4

 If you want to convert your saved videos to mp4 go into VLC media player, go to Media > Convert/Save > File.
 Add your files and use the .mp4 file extension and it should be converted.
 On windows you can download 3rd party sofware to convert mjpg files.

+## Update

+Since picamera2 has been introduced, this code has been updated to use this new library.
+However, the library is under Beta and requires further testing.
+The `new_devastator_update.py` code uses this new library and can be used with the `bootup.sh` file by pointing to the new file.
+There is no need to covnert from mjpg to mp4 as both h264 and mp4 files can be natively played with VLC.